rrw-zilliqa/dev-portal-2/zq2/docs/nodes/node.md

 9. Now it's time to decide how the node will synchronize with the network.
 There are two methods for setting the synchronization rules for the node.

-    - Start the node from the genesis.

-    This method initializes the node from the genesis block, ensuring that the node processes the entire blockchain history.
-However, this process is time-consuming, as the node must download and validate every block from the genesis block to the latest block height.
-    Syncing the node to the latest block may take a considerable amount of time, potentially up to several days to complete fully.
-If you opt for this method, you can proceed directly to the [Start the node](#start-the-node) section.

     - Start the node from a checkpoint.

     Starting from a checkpoint is a significantly faster option.
 This method leverages a